Warning!

 Migrating from legacy tokens

-If you were using a legacy token to make calls with the Web API, you'll need to generate a new one for your modern Slack app.
+If you were using a legacy token to make calls with the Web API, you'll need to generate a new one for your Slack app.

 Create or manage your Slack apps

-For testing and development, you can quickly and easily create a modern Slack app and install it in your workspace in just a few clicks.
+For testing and development, you can quickly and easily create a Slack app and install it in your workspace in just a few clicks.
 Your tokens are displayed after installation completes.
 See our quickstart to get started... well, quickly.

 You may then use the app's settings to progressively add additional permission scopes needed for testing, though you'll need to reinstall the app with each additional permission.